suds4131/CTF-Writeups/DeconstruCT.F_2023/Web/All_web_sols.md

 Solution: -

-There were an Italian flag and things related to Italy in the index of the website.
+There was an Italian flag and things related to Italy in the index of the website.
 So we change the `Accept-Language` Header to include `it-IT`.
 ```
 Accept-Language: it-IT